TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/neural_networks/README.md

 nn = ArtificialNeuralNetwork(a_list_of_layer_object, time_interval)
 ```

 The `list_of_layer_object` parameter is a list of `Layer()` objects.
-The order of the layers is very important as the order specified during initialization of the network is taken as the **order of execution**.
+In general, the order of initialization of the layers will always generate the same network.
+However, **the elements of parameter vector will need to be changed accordingly**.
 For a better understanding check the example [order.py](./../examples/order.py)

 The `time_interval` is an optional parameter that specifies the time interval of the network.
 This is useful in the case when a Dynamic Layer is used, otherwise this is ignored.
 By default, the time interval is 0.01.